acexeno/BuildIT-PC/README.md

 npm run dev
 ```

-The React application will be available at `http://localhost:5175`
+The React application will be available at `http://localhost:5175` (or the port specified in package.json)

 ### 3. Backend Setup